• Skip to primary navigation

 The first bite took me right back to the nostalgia of my childhood of eating TV dinners and watching The Brady Bunch in our wood-paneled living room.

-These juicy Salisbury steaks covered in rich mushroom gravy have all the same make-you-want-to-lick-the-plate classic homestyle goodness you expect but without the heavy meat and dairy ingredients many of us grew up with.
+These juicy vegan hamburger steaks covered in rich mushroom gravy have just the right texture and all the same make-you-want-to-lick-the-plate classic homestyle goodness you expect but without the heavy meat and dairy ingredients many of us grew up with.
+My whole family loves this classic dish!

-The key to achieving the perfect throwback experience is using a good quality ground beef substitute and broth.
+The key to achieving the perfect throwback experience with vegan and vegetarian salisbury steaks similar to a traditional recipe is using a good quality ground beef substitute and vegan beef-style vegetable broth (no vital wheat gluten or soy sauce here).
 In my opinion, Beyond Meat and Impossible Foods make the best ground products on the market right now and I have used both with this recipe.

-For the broth, I like Better Than Bouillon’s No-Beef Base.
+For the broth called for in the savory gravy, I like Better Than Bouillon’s No-Beef Base.

-Serve alongside mashed potatoes and peas for the full classic effect.
+Serve alongside creamy mashed potatoes and peas or green beans for the full classic effect.

 This one is sure to become a family favorite!